Ciremun/twitchbot/README.md

 `help [command]` - view bot commands help, no args - commands list, wrap command in quotes for startswith search
 `notify <username> <message>` - notify twitch user when they next type in chat
 `when [name]` - check when requested song is going to play (up to 5)
-`imgur <file>` - upload saved image to imgur, get link, add to database
+`imgur <file>` - upload saved image to imgur, update link if exists (mods), get link, add to database
 ### bot moderators

 `ban <name> [name]..` - add user(s) to ignore-list